ianrelecker/dioxideai/README.md

 - Rich “Thoughts” drawer that mirrors the assistant’s stages (model loading, web search, context ingestion, generation).
 - Automatic DuckDuckGo scraping on *every* user message (no API key required).
 - Attachment support for local `.txt/.md/.json/...` files with per-file and per-request size policing.
-- Customisable Ollama host (defaults to `http://localhost:11434`, but can target any reachable endpoint).
+- Customisable model host (defaults to `http://localhost:11434`).
+Flip the llama.cpp/ChatGPT-compatible toggle in Settings when targeting OpenAI-style endpoints.
+- Dark terminal theme (black + neon green) that tracks your system appearance or can be forced from Settings.
 - Integrated analytics (opt-in, anonymised) powered by Amplitude.
 - Secure support modal with direct QR code and BTC address – free to use, donations welcome.
 - Local-first storage; chats and preferences live under `app.getPath('userData')`.